Ideas for international airlines during and beyond the crisis

-Interested industries and companies may become active as sponsors for Educational and sightseeing flights for e.g. school and study classes.
+Interested industries and companies can become active as sponsors for educational and sightseeing flights for e.g. school and study classes.
 For these flights, only the window seats are occupied in order to guarantee each participant an optimal view to the outside.
-The flights themselves can take you over certain regions worth seeing (e.g. the Alps in Europe or coastal regions) and can be backed up with corresponding audio commentaries.
+The flights themselves can lead over certain regions worth seeing (e.g. the Alps or coastal regions) and can be backed up with corresponding audio commentaries.

 The industrial sponsors can promote their industry during the flights by means of infotainment on the audio and video track.
 These types of flights are also conceivable without sponsorship as a general offer for groups and individuals with appropriate payment.

 In the next part of our project "Ideas for international airlines during and beyond the crisis". is about the question "What do airlines have to do already now to realise a possible optimum of aviation ".